MFaarkrog/swift-snippets/README.md

 # swift-snippets
-A collection of Swift snippets.
+A collection of Swift snippets for Xcode.

 ## Installation
 ### Install by script :]